jeffpar/pcjs.v1/disks/pcx86/dos/ibm/3.30/README.md

     resume: 1
     autoMount:
       A:
-        name: PC-DOS 3.30 (Disk 1)
+        name: PC DOS 3.30 (Disk 1)
       B:
-        name: PC-DOS 3.30 (Disk 2)
+        name: PC DOS 3.30 (Disk 2)
     autoType: \r\r
 ---

-PC-DOS 3.30
+PC DOS 3.30
 -----------

-PC-DOS 3.30 was announced and released on April 2, 1987, along with the first PS/2 models.
+PC DOS 3.30 was announced and released on April 2, 1987, along with the first PS/2 models.

 A [Feature Summary](#feature-summary), along with [Directory Listings](#directory-of-pc-dos-330-disk-1) of the two 360Kb distribution diskettes, are provided below.
-This version of PC-DOS was also available on one 720Kb diskette.
+This version of PC DOS was also available on one 720Kb diskette.

 {% include machine.html id="ibm5170-pcdos330" %}